-'I'll not go there, tonight,' he murmured faintly.
-'I'll go nowhere tonight.
-Boy! straight down this long-arched passage, and past the great dark door into the yard, - you will see the fire shining on a window there.'
+"I'll not go there, to-night," he murmured faintly.
+"I'll go nowhere to-night.
+Boy! straight down this long-arched passage, and past the great dark door into the yard,-you see the fire shining on the window there."

-'The woman's fire?' inquired the boy.
+"The woman's fire?" inquired the boy.